- What is the Grantmaker Salary and Benefits Survey?

 - Based in the U.S. (the survey examines U.S. based positions only)

 - Have at least one part-time, paid Executive Director/CEO (employee versus independent contractor)

 - Supporting organizations with independent staff are welcome to participate

 Survey participants (Council membership not required) receive a complimentary copy of the report, as well as access to Benchmark Central, the Council's dynamic online benchmarking tool.
 This tool allows you to directly benchmark your organization to peers in a manner far more robust than the published tables.
 For instance, you could examine the salary of CEOs at foundations within a specific metropolitan area, and further drill down to those organization of an asset size of your choosing.

 Effective with the 2018 survey cycle, the survey will field in the spring and results will be released in the fall.
 The 2018 GSB Survey was released in September 2018.
-The 2019 GSB Survey will be fielded from April 22 - June 28, and the results will be released in September.
+The 2019 GSB Survey will be fielded from April 22 - June 28, and the results will be released in October.

 Can I obtain a customized report that benchmarks my organization in a way not available in the tables?

 Customized reports are available to survey participants (Council members and non-members) within Benchmark Central.
 Council members and the field may also request custom reports from survey partner Foundation Center, but additional costs may be associated with the request.
 For more information, please email David Wolcheck at email@example.com.